submorphic/Modern-Fullstack-Serverless-/Ch3.md

 directive.
 This directive is not part of the GraphQL SDL; instead, it is part of the AWS Amplify GraphQL Transform library.

+The GraphQL Transform library allows you to annotate a GraphQL schema with different directives like @model, @connection,
+@auth, and others.